 From its inception, The Peoples Church has been steadfast in this one purpose: spreading the good news of Jesus Christ, here, and around the globe.
 We have always lived beyond our street address.
 In fact, The Peoples Church has moved four times since it was founded.
 Through each of these moves, we have openly declared our dependence on God.

 In late 2017, The Peoples Church received a letter of intent from a developer outlining their desire to purchase our current property at 374 Sheppard Avenue East with a property at 1121 Leslie Street and enough additional cash to facilitate the building of a new church.

-As we consider this opportunity, we turn to God for his wisdom, discernment, and unity.
+As we considered this opportunity, we turned to God for his wisdom, discernment, and unity.

 Oswald J. Smith had pastored at several churches and regularly held mission conferences at Massey Hall.
 It was during this time he received the call to plant a church with a globally-minded, gospel-centred mission.